openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 .. {#openvino_docs_OV_UG_supported_plugins_CPU_Hints_Threading}

-Performance Hint and Threads Scheduling
+Performance Hints and Threads Scheduling
 =======================================

 .. meta::
    :description: The Threads Scheduling of CPU plugin in OpenVINO™ Runtime
-                 detects CPU architecture and set low-level properties based on perforamnce hints automatically.
+                 detects CPU architecture and sets low-level properties based on performance hints automatically.

-Introduction
-############

-Even though all supported devices in OpenVINO™ support low-level performance settings, these settings are not recommended for wide useage unless the application is targeted for specific platforms and models.
-The recommended approach is to configure performance in OpenVINO Runtime is using high level performance hint property ``ov::hint::performance_mode``.
-Using the perforamnce hints will ensure the best portability and scability of the applications for various platforms and models.
+While all supported devices in OpenVINO offer low-level performance settings, it is advisable not to widely use these settings unless targeting specific platforms and models.
+The recommended approach is configuring performance in OpenVINO Runtime using high-level performance hints property ``ov::hint::performance_mode``.
+Performance hints ensure optimal portability and scalability of the applications across various platforms and models.

-In order to ease the configuration of hardware devices, OpenVINO offers two dedicated performance hints, namely latency hint ``ov::hint::PerformanceMode::LATENCY`` and throughput hint ``ov::hint::PerformanceMode::THROUGHPUT``.
+To simplify the configuration of hardware devices, OpenVINO offers two performance hints: the latency hint ``ov::hint::PerformanceMode::LATENCY`` and the throughput hint ``ov::hint::PerformanceMode::THROUGHPUT``.

-Using CPU as example, with these two performance hints, automatic configuration of the following low-level performance properties are applied on the threads scheduling side.
-Please note that these configuration details may subject to change among releases to offer the best overall performance on various platforms and a large set of models.
-The overall performance is usually measured with GEOMean calculation of performance difference for hundreds of models in various size and precisions.
+Using the CPU as an example, employing these two performance hints automatically configures the following low-level performance properties on the threads scheduling side.
+These configuration details may vary between releases to ensure optimal performance on various platforms and a wide set of models.
+Overall performance is usually measured with a GEOMean calculation of performance differences across hundreds of models of various sizes and precisions.

 - ``ov::num_streams``
 - ``ov::inference_num_threads``